srdjan/fix/docs/overview.md

 6. **after/onError** – allow macros to persist results, emit telemetry, or recover from failures.

-Because the pipeline is declarative, swapping hosts (Node, Deno, edge) or policies requires only meta tweaks rather than code edits.
+Because the pipeline is declarative, swapping hosts (Deno, edge, custom) or policies requires only meta tweaks rather than code edits.
+Instantiate the engine once (`createEngine` or `createStdEngine`) and reuse it across requests for consistent behaviour.

 ## Capabilities vs. Leases